fasheng/elfeed-protocol/README.md

 # Q&A

-1. when I run elfeed-update I get the error: `elfeed-feeds malformed, bad entry`
+1. When I run elfeed-update I get the error: `elfeed-feeds malformed, bad entry`

    Don't forget to enable elfeed-protocol at first:
     ```emacs-lisp